- Sketchbook — Creating and managing drawings

 - Undo symmetry changes – if on, you will be able to undo changes to the symmetry.

-- Open your iPad, from mobile device icon and open File Sharing.
+- Open your iPad, from the mobile device icon and open File Sharing.

 - Select Amaziograph in Apps.

-- Select all files and drag and drop to a directory on your computer.
+- Select all files and drag and drop them to a directory on your computer.

 To return files on your iPad, use iTunes, but drag and drop from the computer to Amaziograph Documents.

 Open the Files app on your iPad, go to On My iPad and open Amaziograph.
 Select and copy the files in a directory.